MarkiLokuras: Professional career

 MarkiLokuras has competed professionally in Fortnite and in Apex Legends.
 His competitive stage is marked by his link to the Spanish team Heretics from April 2018 to February 2021.
-He currently competes in Fortnite being part of team ZETA.
+He currently competes in Fortnite as part of team ZETA.

 Fortnite

-His biggest competitive achievement is second place in the Fortnite Fall Skirmish Series - Clubs Standings for which he earned a $10,000 prize, although his biggest prize was $20,000.00 for fifth place in Fortnite Fall Skirmish Series - Week 4 EU.
-Despite his good level, he failed to qualify for the 2019 Fortnite World Cup.
+His biggest competitive achievement is second place in the Fortnite Fall Skirmish Series - Clubs Standings for which he earned a $10,000 prize, although his largest prize was $20,000.00 for fifth place in Fortnite Fall Skirmish Series - Week 4 EU.
+Despite his high level, he failed to qualify for the 2019 Fortnite World Cup.
 On the other hand, he did manage to qualify to the 2019 ESL Katowice Royale tournament in Katowice, Poland along with Ryux, his teammate at the time.
-But due to several bugs in the game he couldn't manage to get into prizes.
-It has also performed well in other tournaments including the Fortnite Winter Royale and the Fortnite Pro AM charity event involving Streamers and Celebrities.
+But due to several bugs in the game he didn't manage to get into prizes.
+H has also performed well in other tournaments including the Fortnite Winter Royale and the Fortnite Pro AM charity event involving Streamers and Celebrities.